 - Braised: Chinese char siu is barbecued, but Japanese chashu is braised at low temperature in a soy sauce based braising liquid.
 You can utilize this recipe from JustOneCookbook as a baseline recipe.
 Also, you can use the braising liquid for your ajitama.

-- Sous Vide: to ensure that you get the most tender cut of meat possible, many ramen ya’s have been turning to sous vide which is vacuum cooked meat/produce in an water bath (just expect longer cooking times).
+- Sous Vide: to ensure that you get the most tender cut of meat possible, many ramen ya’s including myself have been turning to sous vide which is vacuum cooked meat/produce in an water bath (just expect longer cooking times).

 - Torching: for fattier cuts like the pork belly, a quick torching (I use a Iwatani Pro Plus) of the fat to warm it up makes for all much more of a enjoyable and flavorful experience.